 - The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-Previously the practice had a small PPG that met face to face but now operate a larger virtual group which was accessible to a larger sample of patients.
-The PPG carried out patient surveys and was consulted with about proposals for improvements by the practice management team.
-For example, at the time of our inspection there was a consultation with the PPG about the best way to utilise emergency appointments. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
+The PPG met regularly, carried out patient surveys and submitted proposals for improvements to the practice management team.
+The PPG were also involved in the practice moving to new, purpose built premises and commented that since the move they have not had to put forward any suggested improvements. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
-For example staff sometimes found it difficult to track letters handed in at reception so a log book was introduced.
 Staff told us they felt involved and engaged to improve how the practice was run.